 2. Tibetan Mastiff

-Mastiffs are popular for their intimidating large size and use as guard dogs.
-However, The Tibetan Mastiff’s name was a misnomer from European visitors to Tibet.
+Mastiffs are popular for their intimidating large size and are often used as guard dogs.
+However, the Tibetan Mastiff’s name was a misnomer from European visitors to Tibet.
 Although it was used as a guarding and herding dog for Tibetan nomads and a watchdog in Tibetan monasteries, the Tibetan Mastiff is not a true mastiff.
-It is a low-energy guard dog when inside.
-When outside and becomes more active outside.
+It is a low-energy guard dog when inside and becomes more active outside.
 This breed has a bite force of 500-550psi, making it one of the most powerful and best attack dogs.
 It is rare and expensive, however.

 One of the most loyal and protective dogs, the Akita was originally bred to guard royalty and other nobility in feudal Japan.
 Today, it makes the top of the best family guard dogs due to its large size, strength, stubbornness, and suspicion towards strangers.
 It’s also the top of the best attack dogs and protection dogs with a bite force of 400psi.
 This brave and vigilant breed never stops watching you and your family and its large size makes it look intimidating.

 Although it needs obedience training like any other breed, it doesn’t need guard dog training except as an option to improve its skills.
 One caveat: It is not recommended to have it around other dogs.
 Note that there is a Japanese Akita and an American Akita, they differ only in appearance, with the American Akita being heavier-boned and larger.